deng-gdb/eurostat-gdp/README.md

 # Reproduce the project

-## Create a Google Cloud Project
+## Create a GCP project

+To create a new Google Cloud project go to the [GCP dashboard](https://console.cloud.google.com/) and create a new project.

-After you create the project, you will need to create a _Service Account_:
+After you have created the project, you need to create a _Service Account_ in the project:
 - ***IAM & Admin -> Service Accounts -> Create Service Account***
 - Enter the following information:
   - _***Service Account ID***_.
 Provide `your own value` or hit `Generate` link.